rdkcentral/ThunderNanoServices/BackOffice/doc/BackOfficePlugin.md

 <a name="head.Description"></a>
 # Description

-The FileTransfer plugin provides web browsing functionality based on the FileTransfer engine.
+The BackOffice plugin responsible for monitoring lifecycle of observables and passing this info to the server.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].